metrorailings/OwlBlog/content/posts/week-7-supercontest-picks-1.md

 ***

 **Cleveland covers if**
 Nothing much changes from their first match-up earlier in the year.
-In that game, Cleveland and their halfback tandem ran wild all over a Cincinnati defense missing key run stoppers along their defensive line.
+In that game, Cleveland's halfbacks ran wild all over a Cincinnati defense missing  talented tackles along their defensive line.

 **Cincinnati covers again if**
 the Bengals do a much better job keeping a lid on Cleveland's rushing attack.
-A possibility, given the Bengals are now much more intimate with Stefanski's scheme.
+A possibility, given that the Bengals are now much more intimate with Stefanski's scheme.

 ***